cfmarr/docker-vase/api/README.md

 ## Usage

-Mote schema is as follows:
+Mote schema is as follows

 ```json
 {